Sarah McLachlan: 1987–92: Touch and Solace

 The signing with Nettwerk prompted McLachlan to move to Vancouver, British Columbia.
-There she recorded her first album, Touch, in 1987, which received both critical and commercial success and included the song "Vox".
-During this period she also contributed to an album by Moev, provided vocals on Manufacture's "As the End Draws Near", and embarked on her first national concert tour as an opening act for The Grapes of Wrath.
+There she recorded her first album, Touch, in 1987.
+The album received both critical and commercial success; it also includes the song "Vox".
+During this period she also contributed to an album by Moev, provided vocals on Manufacture's "As the End Draws Near", and embarked on her first national concert tour as an opening act for the Grapes of Wrath.

-Her 1991 album, Solace, was her mainstream breakthrough in Canada, spawning the hit singles "The Path of Thorns (Terms)" and "Into the Fire".
+McLachlan's 1991 album, Solace, was her mainstream breakthrough in Canada, spawning the hit singles "The Path of Thorns (Terms)" and "Into the Fire.”
 Solace also marked the beginning of her partnership with Pierre Marchand.
 Marchand and McLachlan have been collaborators ever since, with Marchand producing many of McLachlan's albums and occasionally co-writing songs.

-1993–2000: Fumbling Towards Ecstasy, Surfacing, and Mirrorball
+1993–2002: Fumbling Towards Ecstasy, Surfacing, and Mirrorball

 1993's Fumbling Towards Ecstasy was an immediate hit in Canada.
 From her Nettwerk connection, her piano version of the song "Possession" was included on the first Due South soundtrack in 1996.
 Over the next two years, Fumbling Towards Ecstasy became McLachlan's international breakthrough as well, scaling the charts in a number of countries.

 Following the success from Fumbling Towards Ecstasy, McLachlan returned in 1997 with Surfacing, her best-selling album to date.
-The album earned her two 1998 Grammy Awards, one for Best Female Pop Vocal Performance (for "Building a Mystery") and one for Grammy Award for Best Pop Instrumental Performance (for "Last Dance"), and four Juno Awards, including Album of the Year for Surfacing and Song of the Year and Songwriter of the Year for "Building a Mystery".
+The album earned her two 1998 Grammy Awards, one for Best Female Pop Vocal Performance (for "Building a Mystery") and one for Grammy Award for Best Pop Instrumental Performance (for "Last Dance"); the album also won four Juno Awards, including Album of the Year for Surfacing and Song of the Year and Songwriter of the Year for "Building a Mystery".
 Reaching number one on the Canadian Albums Chart and number two on the US Billboard 200, the album has since sold over 16 million copies worldwide and brought her much international success.

 Still in the spotlight from the album, McLachlan launched the highly popular Lilith Fair tour.
 Her song "Angel"—inspired by the fatal overdose of Smashing Pumpkins touring keyboardist Jonathan Melvoin—made sales skyrocket.
-One of the songs from Surfacing, "Full of Grace," features in the Season 2 finale of Buffy the Vampire Slayer, "Becoming (Part II)", Dawson's Creeks Season 1 episode 4 "Discovery" and the film Moll Flanders (1996 film).

 Fellow adoptee Darryl McDaniels was so touched by "Angel" that it inspired him to reassess his life and career.
-He credits McLachlan and her album Surfacing (on which "Angel" appeared) with saving his life.
-They have collaborated on many projects in support of the rights of adoptees.
+He credits McLachlan and her album Surfacing (on which "Angel" appeared) with saving his life; the two have collaborated on many projects in support of the rights of adoptees.
+In 1998, "Angel" featured in the motion picture City of Angels.
+Its soundtrack reached number one on the Billboard 200.
+More than five months after the film disappeared from the theatres, the soundtrack remained firmly entrenched among Billboard's top 40 albums and earned quadruple-platinum status.
+Another song from Surfacing, "Full of Grace", featured in the Season 2 finale of Buffy the Vampire Slayer; Season 1 episode 4 of Dawson's Creek; and the film Moll Flanders.